Sauler89/BookOfTorment/README.md

 Installation (Windows):

-1. Unpack mod and paste it in the game folder (where chitin.key is situated); File structure should looks like this: BookOfTorment folder (not BookOfTorment/BookOfTorment), and .exe file.
+1. Unpack mods and paste it in the game folder (where chitin.key is situated); File structure should looks like this: BookOfTorment folder (not BookOfTorment/BookOfTorment), and .exe file.

 2. Run Setup-JournalPortraitConversations.exe